-The Company operates in Peru through PetroTal Peru S.R.L., a wholly-owned subsidiary of Peru HoldCo, and Petrolifera Petroleum Del Peru S.R.L.
-The Company is required to guarantee its subsidiary's obligations.
-Such guarantee provides for joint and several liability to Perupetro with respect to the fulfillment of PetroTal Peru S.R.L.'s responsibilities, including with respect to minimum work program requirements.
+The Company operates in Peru through PetroTal Peru S.R.L., a wholly-owned subsidiary of Peru HoldCo, Petrolifera Petroleum Del Peru S.R.L. and Ucawa Energy S.A.C.
+The Company is required to guarantee its subsidiaries obligations.
+Such guarantees provide for joint and several liability to Perupetro with respect to the fulfillment of the operating subsidiary responsibilities, including with respect to minimum work program requirements.
 On August 2, 2018, Perupetro qualified the Company as an operator in Peru after which the Company made application and filed the needed paperwork to issue new guarantees to Perupetro.